sillsdev/gha-ubuntu-packaging/README.md

 #### `github_token`

 **Required** The GitHub token used to cache the image by uploading to ghcr.io.
+It's easiest to pass `secrets.GITHUB_TOKEN`.

 #### `flavor`